Team-COVA/QuickNotes/README.md

 If you wish to use PyCharm community edition to work with the application, you can follow the setup steps [here](https://blog.miguelgrinberg.com/post/setting-up-a-flask-application-in-pycharm)

+For creating python modules to use, [this Stackoverflow answer is helpful](https://stackoverflow.com/questions/15746675/how-to-write-a-python-module-package)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)